The Power of Transactional Funding in Real Estate Deals

 Get a signed purchase agreement from the end buyer.

-Choose a Title Company Experienced in Double Closings
+Step 3: Choose a Title Company Experienced in Double Closings

 Not all title companies handle double closings.
 Work with one that specializes in investor transactions.